Why edge computing?

 There are two main networks we wanted to include in this benchmark: the old, well-known, seasoned Resnet-50 and the novel EfficientNets released by Google this year.

-For all benchmarks, we used publicly available pre-trained models, which we run with different frameworks.
-With respect to the Nvidia Jetson, we tried the TensorRT optimization; for the Raspberry, we used Tensor Flow and PyTorch variants; while for Coral devices, we implemented the Edge TPU engine versions of the S, M, and L EfficientNets models; and finally, regarding Intel devices, we used the Resnet-50 compiled with OpenVINO Toolkit.
+For almost all the benchmarks, we used publicly available pre-trained models, which we run with different frameworks.
+With respect to the Nvidia Jetson, we tried the TensorRT optimization; for the Raspberry, we used Tensor Flow and PyTorch variants; while for Coral devices, we implemented the Edge TPU engine versions of the S, M, and L EfficientNets models.
+Regarding Intel devices, we used the Resnet-50 compiled with OpenVINO Toolkit.
+Finally, for Gyrfalcon Plai Plug chip we used their private PyTorch Resnet 50 pretrained model.
+For this device, all convolutional layers run in the chip but FC and other type of layers run in the CPU host.
+For this experiment we measured entire inference processing time (chip + CPU), using a MacBook Pro with 2 GHz Quad-Core Intel Core i5 and 16 GB of RAM.

 Because all models were trained on an ImageNet dataset, we use ImageNet V2 MatchedFrequency.
 It consists of 10,000 images in 1,000 categories.